wirebits/PicoWQuack/README.md

 # Before Coding...
 Start your code with `WAIT` so that board get time to initiate.

+# Reset Raspberry Pi Pico W
+1. Connect Raspberry Pi Pico W with a USB cable.
+2. Press and hold the `BOOTSEL` button and connect to the PC/Laptop.
+- When it connects, then Raspberry Pi Pico W show as a removable storage device named `RPI-RP2`.
+- When `RPI-RP2` is showing, then release the `BOOTSEL` button.
+3. Copy the `flash_nuke.uf2` file in the `RPI-RP2`.
+- When it is copied, then it disconnects automatically and reconnect as `RPI-RP2`.

 # Examples
 ## Open notepad and type Hello World!